STE EECE Student

 - BEd, Elementary Education

-What drew you to the program (ITE EECE)?
+What drew you to the program (STE EECE)?

 I wanted to inspire children so they can one day inspire children themselves.

 How did the Kyoto visit impact you?

 The Kyoto visit really impacted me.
 I have more patience for my English language learners because I was placed in their shoes while observing classrooms and lessons.

 Describe your road to becoming an educator

 When I was 16, my baby sister was born.
 Since then, I have helped her to grow into the smart little 7 year-old that she is today.
 I have helped her with homework and taught her things that she needs to know.
 Seeing how interested she is in what I am trying to teach her inspires me to want to teach and inspire other children.

 How has the COE helped you on your road to becoming an educator?

 The college of education has really helped me.
 For one, they have given me the opportunity to visit a place out of this country for the first time.
 The professors here teach techniques to us candidates that will be fun and engaging for our future students.